Theory and History of Ontology (ontology.co)by Raul Corazzon | e-mail: rc@ontology.co

 Italian

 1. Hartmann, Nicolai.
 1943.
-Filosofia Sistematica.
+Filosofia sistematica.
 Milano: Bompiani.

 Traduzione di due saggi: Il pensiero filosofico e la sua storia (1936) e Filosofia sistematica (1933) di.
 A. Denti e R. Cantoni; Introduzione di Remo Cantoni (nuova edizione riveduta in: Introduzione all'ontologia critica (1972).

 2. ———.
 1963.
-La Fondazione Dell'ontologia.
+La fondazione dell'ontologia.
 Milano: Fratelli Fabbri.

 Traduzione a cura di Francesco Barone.